-Are your image files showing up with a generic mountain and lake scene (for every picture) as shown below, instead of the miniature / thumbnail display?
-Here is how to enable Windows to generate and display thumbnail icon for your image files.
+Are your image files showing up with a generic mountain and lake scene instead of the miniature or thumbnail display in File Explorer?
+And video files may show up with a generic icon/thumbnail.

 - Medium Icons